Skip to main content

 is equivalent to:

 The + operator is defined for both numbers and strings.
-For strings it implements string concatenation.
-The result of a function call can be saved temporarily in an session variable.
+For strings it implements string concatenation, e.g.

 Example: